greengeko/Personal-Portfolio-V2/README.md

 # Portfolio Website

 This is a updated version of my portfolio website built using React, Tailwind CSS, and TypeScript.
-The website showcases my skills and projects as a full-stack developer.
+This website showcases my skills and projects as a web developer.

 ## Demo